 Wish management tried to find a solution to this problem, even though the company doesn’t take responsibility for delivery services.
 They announced strict rules for merchants.
 All orders must be fulfilled within five days; otherwise, the order will be refunded, the product will be disabled, and the merchant will be fined $50 per automatically refunded order.
 These restrictive measures also apply if a merchant adds fake tracking numbers.

 Also, in case an order isn’t confirmed by the carrier within 168 hours after it’s released, the merchant will be fined 20% of the order price.
 The merchant is also fined if they fulfil orders with fake tracking numbers.
-On its FAQ page, Wish says that orders are typically shipped within one or two days, but it greatly depends on the individual store and the destination.
+Wish says that orders are typically shipped within one or two days, but it greatly depends on the individual store and the destination.

 Wish provides users with order history, a full list of current orders, their tracking numbers, and approximate dates of shipment.
 This has helped Wish to improve shipping on the platform.
 Even though the number of negative reviews regarding shipment delays has dramatically decreased, some users still complain that shipments arrive after the scheduled date.